Sherah Ice Relationship Coach

 Professional Background

-My Dream: Realized
+My Dream Realized

 “I guess women have to almost die before we give ourselves permission to live how we want” - Glennon Doyle

-My Journey
+Personal Journey

 Romantic Relationships